 Peru's Machu Picchu, the 'Lost City of the Incas' is South America's best-known and most well preserved archaeological site.
 Built in the 15th, it was abandoned in the following century at the time of the Spanish conquest and remained undiscovered by Europeans until 1911.
-Situated in the mountains to the north west of Cuzco in Southern Peru, you can reach the ruins on foot by a guided or independent trek with porters and a guide, or by train and a short bus ride.
+Situated in the mountains to the north-west of Cusco in Southern Peru, you can reach the ruins on foot by a guided or independent trek with porters and a guide, or by train and a short bus ride.

-If you're on a multi-stop ticket, you'll probably arrive in Lima from where you can travel overland or take a connecting domestic flight to Cuzco.
-Most tours and treks begin in Cuzco or the nearby town of Aguas Calientes.
+If you're on a multi-stop ticket, you'll probably arrive in Lima from where you can travel overland or take a connecting domestic flight to Cusco.
+Most tours and treks begin in Cusco or the nearby town of Aguas Calientes.

 The Inca Trail can be hiked at any time of the year (except February when the trail is closed for conservation work), but April - October are the driest months.
 January and March can be wet, so a good rain jacket and a waterproof tent are required.
 Peak season is June to September, with the highest visitor numbers between June and August.
 During peak season, a limited number of permits are issued for the Inca Trail so pre-booking several months in advance is essential.
 If you can't get an Inca Trail permit, try the following alternative treks as these are less crowded and don't require permits.

 Yes.
 The most popular trail (and most crowded) is the classic Inca Trail.
 If you're looking to avoid tourists and experience local Quechua life, you might want to consider the Salkantay or Lares treks - both of which take different routes to Machu Picchu.
 Another interesting option is to combine Machu Picchu with a trek to the ruins at Choquequirao which were only discovered in the jungle about 20 years ago.
 They're much bigger than Machu Picchu and far less visited as they're really off the beaten track.
 For an idea of which trek is best for you, check out: